Dentistry

 How Long Does Tooth Pain Last After a Filling?

-It is expected to have some sensitivity after a filling is normal, but how much and for how long depends on a few key factors.
+It is expected that some sensitivity after a filling is normal, but the extent and duration depend on several key factors.

-If the pain gets worse, lingers beyond two weeks, or feels sharp and sudden, that’s your clue to check in with your dentist.
+If the pain gets worse, lingers beyond two weeks, or feels sharp and sudden, that’s your cue to consult your dentist.
 It could be a simple adjustment or something that needs more attention.

 What Affects Recovery Time?